ProjectsCPSLO/Diary_308/README.md

 ```

 and select your desired browser -> E2E Testing -> click on each of the different specs to test different scenarios

+## Setting up Environment variables

+Request any of the project collaborators for backend/.env file's contentss